Ecommerce Profit Margins: Benchmarks and How to Improve

 Add those up.
 For most physical product DTC brands, total costs consume 75-95% of revenue.

 The mistake we see constantly: founders calculate gross margin (revenue minus COGS) and believe that is their profit.
 A store owner tells us they have "50% margins."
-They do — gross margins.
+They do have 50% gross margins.
 Net margins are 6%.

 Use the ecommerce profit calculator to get an accurate picture.
 Input your actual numbers for every cost category, not just product cost.